Update: This article was last updated on 22nd May 2026 to reflect the accuracy and up-to-date information on the page.

 When it comes to shapes, rhombus and diamond are often mixed up.
 Many students, parents, and even teachers use them interchangeably.
-But the truth is, a rhombus is a mathematical term, while a diamond is more of a symbol, gemstone, or everyday shape reference.
+But the truth is, a rhombus shape is a mathematical term, while a diamond shape is more of a symbol, gemstone, or everyday shape reference.
 To understand this clearly, let’s dive into their meanings, properties, and differences.

 Understanding the Rhombus in Geometry